DonaldET/DemoDev/docs/README.md

 Project | Description
 ------- | -----------
+_category-optimizer_ | This is both a Java and Python based library and utility program that finds score boundaries in a collections of scores that optimizes the R-Squared value of the resulting categories.
 _DemoGenerator_ | A Freemarker based text generation utility supporting configurable symbol interpolation, composible context/model properties specifications, composable template specifications, and driven by command-line parameters.
-This utility is used by _WindPower Explorer_ to create Oozie properties files and HQL table specifications.
-This utility is the basis of the DevOps article: [https://www.linkedin.com/pulse/apache-ant-devops-practices-donald-trummell](https://www.linkedin.com/pulse/apache-ant-devops-practices-donald-trummell).
+This utility is used by the _WindPowerExplorer_ repository to create Oozie properties files and HQL table specifications.
+It is also the basis of the DevOps article: [https://www.linkedin.com/pulse/apache-ant-devops-practices-donald-trummell](https://www.linkedin.com/pulse/apache-ant-devops-practices-donald-trummell).

+**Note**:
 These utilities are distributed using Java JAR files and invoked as executable Jars.
+The Python versions are created by *PyBuilder* and typically distributed as wheel files.
 ## Sub-Project DevOps

 DevOps projects are not directly used by *DemoDev* and related projects, but illustrate good development environment practices and useful Templates for creating those environments.